shipengfei92/startupjing.github.io/_posts/opinion/2014-09-23-ctci-chapter1.md

 * Implementation:

-Using array: collision may occur
+Using array: collision may occur⋅⋅
-Using linkedlist: get the object with key first and then search corresponding linkedlist Using BST: O(logn) lookup time for balanced tree, less space
+Using linkedlist: get the object with key first and then search corresponding linkedlist⋅⋅ Using BST: O(logn) lookup time for balanced tree, less space

 * Usage